Hello and Welcome!

 Getting to know you

 Hopefully this will give you a bit of an insight in what we’re all about here.
-Now enough about me, I want to hear all about you.
+Now, I want to hear all about you.
 I’d love to hear more about what kind of activities you like and the kind of projects you get excited about.
 Connect with me on Facebook and Instagram where I hang out most days and I’m ready to chat with you about all things imaginative play.

-And should you have any other questions or queries, you can drop me an email at info(at)littleworldsbigadventures(dot)com.
+And should you have any other questions or queries, you can drop me an email at ann(at)littleworldsbigadventures(dot)com.

 Take care and hopefully talk soon!